ShiroePL/shiro_on_streamlit/README.md

     * show last 10 anime/manga list from Anilist for user. (also there are buttons for it)
     * you can tell her to update episodes/chapters, and she will send API to Anilist and update it for you :heart_eyes:
     * search vector database.
 You can add full pdf books, or other documents, and ask questions to this documents, and she will take relevant parts from documents, and answer questions analyzing that parts.
     * she can use calendar.
-Add events based on what info you give her(in normal human sentence!) and retrieve information about events for specified days.
+Add events based on what info you give her(in normal human sentence!) and retrieve information about events for specified days. (accuracy is like 85%, it's hard to have 100% if event is detailed)
+    * using home assistant API she can tell temperature from sensor, sometimes making funny comments about difference with temperature outside (from weather API)
   * to use tools, you can just start question with 'agent mode' or 'agent:' or check agent mode check.

 ### 6. Other functions:
-* She has checkbox for random questions.
-If checked, she will use random timer and will be asking you questions to initialize conversation.

-### 7. Vtube Stuido (her look)
-* for now she can connect to Vtube Studio, and play animation. (but it is WIP, for now I tested with button that it works)
 ### Instructions for me:

 #### To do but small steps:
 * #### Anilist
-  * Maybe add pop up window that will show with better formatting the list
+  * change to table showing

 * #### Memory
   * need to add tool for adding short info to vector DB
-* #### Look :star_struck:
-  * I need to record some animations in [Vtube studio].
-  * [to do next] And i will need to use some combination of Sentiment Analysis and key words combinations to get needed info to play appropriate animation.
-Azure or something.

-* #### Uncategorize
-  * when i interrupt her TTS , picture with text bubble will appear near her head and say: Why are you interrupting me? :<

 ## Links

 [ChatGPT API] : https://openai.com/blog/introducing-chatgpt-and-whisper-apis
 [Azure TTS] : https://azure.microsoft.com/en-us/products/cognitive-services/text-to-speech/